biocore/pyqi/doc/tutorials/index.rst

 This section of the documentation covers how to define a new ``Command``, its API, and its command line interface.
 You should work through these documents in order.

-As an example, we'll define a new ``Command`` that provides a summary of a collection of biological sequences.
-We'll be able to pass the sequences to the ``Command`` as a list of tuples, and the result from the command will the number of sequences in the collection, the minimum sequence length, and the maximum sequence length.
+As an example, we'll define a new ``Command`` that provides a summary of a collection of biological sequences. (*Biological sequences*, in this context, are DNA sequences.
+These are `canonically represented <http://www.bioinformatics.org/sms2/iupac.html>`_ as strings of primarily ``A``, ``C``, ``G``, and ``T`` characters, and `fasta format <http://en.wikipedia.org/wiki/FASTA_format>`_ is the most common file format for storing biological sequences on disk.)
+We'll be able to pass the sequences to the ``Command``, and the result from the ``Command`` will be the number of sequences in the collection, the minimum sequence length, and the maximum sequence length.
 We'll then wrap that ``Command`` in an ``OptparseInterface``, which will allow users to access it from the command line providing a fasta file as input and having a summary written to file as output.

 .. toctree::
    :maxdepth: 2